julien-muke/deploy-nextjs-app-on-aws-amplify/README.md

 3. Use your own custom domain with free HTTPS to provide a secure, friendly URL for your app.
 Register your domain on [Amazon Route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html) for a one-click setup, or connect any domain registered on a 3rd party provider.

-NOTE: As a 3rd party provider, i have purchased my domain on [Hostinger](https://www.hostinger.com/) named `julienmuke.cloud`
+ℹ️ NOTE: As a 3rd party provider, i have purchased my domain on [Hostinger](https://www.hostinger.com/) named `julienmuke.cloud`

 4. Amplify can create a hosted zone in Amazon Route 53 for you.
 This will ensure better integration with the Amplify Console.
 It will also confirm your ownership of this domain and allow faster deployment.